emaphp/eMapper/README.md

 //get all subcategories of 'Technology'
 $categories = $mapper->find(Attr::parent__name()->eq('Technology'));
 ```
 You may have noticed that the *parentId* attribute has an additional annotation.
-The *@Nullable* annotation specifies that the *parent_id* column could also take null values.
-It is important to add this annotation when having Many-To-One associations related to that attribute as it determines if an entity must be deleted if a foreing key is not properly set.
-In short, this allows the existence of entities without a parent category.
+The *@Nullable* annotation specifies that the *parent_id* column can also accept null values.
+It is important to add this annotation when having *Many-To-One* associations related to that attribute as it determines if an entity must be deleted if a foreing key is not properly set.
+This small detail allows the existence of entities without a parent category.

 <br/>